-The strength of the Settlement relief speaks for itself: if approved, Defendants will create a cash fund amounting to almost \$900 per class member on a gross basis.
+The strength of the Settlement relief speaks for itself: if approved, Defendant will create a cash fund amounting to almost \$1100.00 per class member.

 BIPA settlements have had a wide range, with some finally approved settlements depressing the amount defendants have to pay with reversion and credit monitoring.
 E.g., Carroll, 2017-CH-01624 (Cir.
 Ct.
 Cook Cnty.) (credit monitoring only); McGee, 2017-CH- 12818 (\$750 perclaimant cap and reversion); Marshall, 2017-CH-14262 (\$270 per-claimant cap and reversion).
 The leading BIPA settlements in the employment context-like this one-do not require a claims process at all, and instead distribute funds equally and directly with a check sent to all Class Members.
 Even against those settlements, this Settlement excels.
 See, e.g., Brown v.
 Moran Foods, LLC, 2019-CH-02576 (Cir.
 Ct.
 Cook Cnty.) (fund constituting \$1,100 per person with direct checks sent to all class members for approximately \$625.00); Edmond, 2018-CH-09573 (fund constituting \$1,000 per person); Watts, 2017-CH-12756 (fund constituting \$1,000 per person); George v.
 Schulte Hospitality Group, Inc., et al., 2018-CH-04413 (Cir.
 Ct.
 Cook Cty.) (fund constituting approximately \$1,000 per person).
-Defendants will create a fund constituting \$900 per class member, with direct checks after fees and costs are deducted-a top-of-the-market result.
-Each Class Member will receive a minimum of almost \$500.
+Defendant will create a fund constituting just over \$1,033 per class member, with direct checks after fees and costs are deducted-a top-of-the-market result.

 Finally, aside from the monetary relief, the non-monetary benefits created by the Settlement also merit approval.
-Here, Defendants have stopped using biometric timeclocks at its Illinois locations.
+Here, Defendant has stopped using biometric timeclocks at its Illinois locations.
 Ex.
-A, Agreement, at ¶ 58.
+A, Agreement, at ¶ 57.
 Defendants have further agreed to destroy former employees' biometric data.
 This prospective relief aligns perfectly with both the goals of BIPA and those of this lawsuit, as it will ensure that Defendants' past employees are protected (in that their data is destroyed), and that its current and future employees are protected by Defendants' decision to halt the use of any biometric timeclocks.